Preparing to Practice

 Mercer Law School’s Legal Writing Program prepares students with the essential legal research and writing skills they need to practice upon graduation.
 Today, we’re proud to have the nation’s preeminent Legal Writing Program and to serve as the host school for the Legal Writing Institute, a national organization for legal writing experts.
 We offer more courses in the essential skills of legal research and writing than most schools and we offer the nation’s only Certificate in Advanced Legal Writing, Research, and Drafting.

 Mercer Law School was the first law school in the nation to offer a first-year course in legal ethics and professionalism in addition to the required course in legal ethics that is taught at every law school.
 Why?
 Because our faculty believed that future lawyers need to understand the ethical and professional obligations of being a lawyer from the beginning of their legal education.
 Today, we continue to embrace this notion, offering the most progressive ethics and professionalism program in the nation, so that you learn through both classroom and practical experiences how to be an ethical lawyer.

-Almost half of Mercer Law School students participate in clinical training through our Law and Public Service Program, which was ranked as one of the top programs in the nation by National Jurist.
+More than half of Mercer Law School students participate in clinical training through Experiential Education.
 Students work on real cases and gain the practical skills they need once they graduate, through clinics like the Habeas Project or the Public Defender Clinic and through a variety of public interest and judicial externships.

 The moot court and mock trial programs - coordinated by the student-run Mercer Advocacy Council - are valuable components of our training of future lawyers.
 Our advocacy programs are among the best in the nation, providing students with the kind of experiential learning that cannot be replicated.
 Mercer Law School students participate in as many as 20 advocacy competitions a year throughout the nation.